The Topological Multiverse as the Self-Consistent Extension of Everettian QM to Quantum Gravity: Enlarged Configuration Space

-Unlike a standard superposition, the components $\Psi_{D_i,X_i}$ evolve under different Hamiltonians $\hat{\mathcal{H}}_{D_i,X_i}$.
+We emphasize that the absence of interference between U-sectors is not attributed to ordinary late-time laboratory decoherence alone.
+Unlike a standard superposition, the components $\Psi_{\mathfrak{U}_i,\mathfrak{D}_i,\mathfrak{X}_i}$ evolve under different Hamiltonians $\mathcal{H}_{\mathcal{T}, \mathfrak{D}_i,\mathfrak{X}_i}$.
 Consequently, there are no local physical operators that can map states from one sector to another, rendering them physically disjoint (superselected).

-\paragraph{Ontological Note.} We acknowledge that we have no way of knowing how nature physically ``stores'' or operates on the wavefunction of the universe.
-The direct-sum formalism presented here is a mathematical suggestion; a rigorous way to describe a state space where the laws of physics themselves are quantum variables, while respecting the fact that observers within the system perceive those laws as fixed classical backgrounds.
+Operationally, one may simply regard each sector as carrying its own canonical Hilbert space and treat the sectors as mutually isolated theories for all practical purposes.